ashok7507/AWS-Devops-Questions/README.md

 ## EC2
 ---
 1. What is Amazon EC2?
-2. What is Instance?
-3. What are the different EC2 instance types?
-4. What is the difference between On-Demand, Reserved, Spot, and Savings Plans?
-5. What is Templates?
-6. What is an AMI?
-7. What is different AMI and Template?
-8. what is another name of AMI?
-9. What is EBS?
-10. What is volume and different types of Volume?
-11. What is snapshot?
-12. What is a Security Group?
-13. What is the difference between Security Group and NACL?
-14. Is a Security Group stateful or stateless?
-15. What is an Elastic IP?
-16. What is placement group?
-17. What is Key pair?
-18. What is Network interface?
-19. What is load balancer and Types of load balancer?
-20. What is auto scaling and types of auto scaling?
-21. What happens when you stop and start an EC2 instance?
-22. What is the difference between stop, reboot, and terminate?
-23. How do you create an AMI from an existing EC2 instance?
-24. What is the difference between Public IP and Elastic IP?
-25. What happens to the Public IP after stopping and starting an EC2 instance?
-26. How do you connect to a Linux EC2 instance?
-32. What happens if port 80 is open in the Security Group but the application is not accessible?
-34. How do you troubleshoot Permission Denied (publickey) error?
-39. Can you increase an EBS volume size without stopping the EC2 instance?
-40. After increasing EBS volume size, why might df -h still show the old size?
-43. How would you restore an EC2 instance if its root volume is corrupted?
-44. What is the difference between EBS Snapshot and AMI?
-46. How does an EC2 instance in a private subnet access the internet?
-53. An EC2 instance has a Public IP but you still cannot SSH into it.
-What will you check?
-54. An EC2 instance can access the internet but cannot be accessed from the internet.
-Why?
-55. EC2 CPU utilization is 100%.
-How will you troubleshoot it?
-56. EC2 is running but your website is not opening.
-What will you check?
-57. SSH suddenly stopped working.
-What could be the reasons?
-58. EC2 disk usage reached 100%.
-What will you do?
-59. EC2 is showing Status Check Failed.
-How will you troubleshoot it?
-60. Application is running on port 8080, but you cannot access it.
-What will you check?
-61. curl localhost:8080 works inside EC2, but curl Public-IP:8080 does not work.
-Why?
-62. EC2 can ping another EC2 but cannot connect to port 8080.
-What could be wrong?
-63. EC2 cannot download packages from the internet.
-How will you troubleshoot it?
-64. EC2 suddenly became very slow.
-What metrics and Linux commands will you check?
-68. What is User Data in EC2?
-69. How would you install Docker automatically on a newly launched EC2 instance?
+2. How would you reduce the EC2 cost?
+3. What is Instance?
+4. What are the different EC2 instance types?
+5. What are the different pricing models available for Amazon EC2?
+6. What is the difference between On-Demand, Reserved, Spot, and Savings Plans?
+7. What is an Dedicated host?
+8. What is Templates?
+9. What is an AMI?
+10. What is different AMI and Template?
+11. what is another name of AMI?
+12. What is EBS?
+13. What is volume and different types of Volume?
+14. What is snapshot?
+15. What is a Security Group?
+16. What is the difference between Security Group and NACL?
+17. Is a Security Group stateful or stateless?
+18. What is an Elastic IP?
+19. What is placement group?
+20. What is Key pair?
+21. What is Network interface?
+22. What is load balancer and Types of load balancer?
+23. What is auto scaling and types of auto scaling?
+24. What happens when you stop and start an EC2 instance?
+25. What is the difference between stop, reboot, and terminate?

 ---
 ## IAM